andyburgin/hadoopi/README.md

 * sqoop 1.99.4
 * solr 4.10.4
 * impala - not supported

+Metrics collection and visualisation has been added with the addition of Prometheus and Grafana

 ## Inspiration
 Running Hadoop on Rasberry Pis is not a new idea, a lot of work has been done by individuals and I wanted to make sure their efforts were recognised.
 Their work has formed the basis of my attempts and inspired me to start the project.